xXxCalamityxXx/BusinessCentral-Edmx-To-Yaml-Conventer/README.md

     *   `ClientSecret`: Your Azure AD Application Client Secret
 3.  **Retrieve Files:** The script will save the EDMX file as `edmx.xml` and the OpenAPI specification as `openapi.yaml` in the same directory.

-More flexible C# executable with parameters is comming later.<br>
-Oh, and i don't know how reliable this code is, use it on own risk.
+Oh, and i don't know how reliable this code is, <b>use it on own risk.</b>